FatemehTarashi/awesome-tda/README.md

 #### RIVET
 [RIVET](https://github.com/rivetTDA/rivet) - for the visualization and analysis of two-parameter persistent homology.
 RIVET is made available under the under the terms of the GNU General Public License.
 The RIVET documentation lives [here](https://rivet.readthedocs.io).

-#### TDA
-[TDA](https://cran.r-project.org/web/packages/TDA/) - tools for the statistical analysis of persistent homology and for density clustering.
-For that, this package provides an R interface for the efficient algorithms of the C++ libraries [GUDHI](http://gudhi.gforge.inria.fr/), [Dionysus](http://www.mrzv.org/software/dionysus/), and [PHAT](https://bitbucket.org/phat-code/phat/).
-This package also implements the methods in Fasy et al. [(2014)](doi:10.1214/14-AOS1252) and Chazal et al. [(2014)](doi:10.1145/2582112.2582128) for analyzing the statistical significance of persistent homology features.

 ### GO
 #### tda
 [tda](https://github.com/kshedden/tda) - This package provides support for a few methods from topological data analysis.